-The Endodontics program is a full-time 36 month program, in active residence beginning in July 1st of each year.
+The Endodontics program at UCSF is a full-time program, beginning July 1st of each year.

 The program is fully accredited and meets the educational requirements of the American Dental Association (ADA).
-It is designed to prepare future leaders in the specialty of endodontics, who are qualified for clinical practice and/or for academic careers.
-Graduates of the program are educationally qualified for Board Certification by the American Board of Endodontics.
+Graduates of the program are educationally qualified for board certification by the American Board of Endodontics.

-The program integrates new knowledge in the biological sciences with modern approaches to diagnosis and treatment of pulpal and periradicular diseases.
-Instruction is presented through lectures, seminars, demonstrations and conferences.
-This is supplemented and emphasized by clinical treatment of patients.
+Instruction is presented through lectures, seminars, demonstrations and conferences and is supplemented and emphasized by clinical treatment of patients.

-UCSF affords those interested in endodontic postgraduate specialty training an outstanding environment in which to pursue their education.
+The Division of Endodontics affords dental graduates interested in endondontic postgraduate specialty training an outstanding environment in which to pursue their education.